Aman-Singh-Kushwaha/bynry-task/README.md

 );
 ```

 Justification:  This just creates a link between a "bundle" product and its "component" products.
+This would be necessary to implement features like automatically decrementing component stock when a bundle is sold.

 #### `inventory_movement_log`